Miitto/cpp-book/src/pages/basics/terminology.md

 # Terminology

+Before we start, it is important to clarify some basic terminology that is used in programming.
+Understanding these terms will help you grasp the concepts more easily, and simplify the learning process.

 ## Expression

 An expression is a combination of values, variables, operators, and functions that are evaluated to produce a result.
 For example, `x + 5` is an expression that adds the value of `x` to `5`.